cookiecutter/cookiecutter/README.rst

 Did someone say features?
 Cookiecutter's got more features than you can shake a stick at!

+* Cross-platform: Windows, Mac, and Linux are officially supported.

 * Works with Python 2.6, 2.7, 3.3, and PyPy.

 * Simple command line usage: